Interscholastic Athletic Guide

-- HAZING/BULLYING—in any form by an athlete prior to, during school, or in any setting outside regular team activities is unacceptable and prohibited.
-If observed, one or more of these actions will be taken: 1.
-Coaches’ discipline, 2.
-Administrative school action, 3.
-Dismissal from team
+HAZING/BULLYING—in any form by an athlete prior to, during school, or in any setting outside regular team activities is unacceptable and prohibited.
+If observed, one or more of these actions will be taken:

 LADDER OF COMMUNICATION

 Any athlete on a team who feels they have a problem or concern should meet with the coach.
 Encourage the athlete to communicate honestly, politely, and openly with the coach in a private setting.
 Parents should do the same in a respectful, timely, & private setting, but never immediately after a game when emotions may be high.
 If a problem gets to a parent level or possibly begins there, the parent/guardian should request a meeting either by phone or face to face with that coach.
 The coach will provide a written report to the Athletic Director after the meeting.
-If a parent still feels further discussion of the matter is warranted, they should complete the Athletic Complaint Form found on the school website under Athletics.
+If a parent still feels further discussion of the matter is warranted, they should contact the Athletic Office.

 It is the responsibility of all coaches, staff, athletes, parents, spectators, and community members to exhibit the highest level of sportsmanship and fair-play at all times.
 We ALL assume the responsibility of teaching our children at all levels about the positive aspects of respect, fair-play, and ethical conduct under all circumstances.
 The values to be derived from playing the game fairly should be stressed, and any action which tends to destroy these values must be discouraged.
 Courtesy should be shown towards coaches, opponents, officials, supervisors, spectators, and administrators.